 Viking braids are the most prominent options in the list of braids for men with long hair.
 Coupled with shaved sides and a mighty beard, a simple long plait can turn a modern guy into a valiant warrior.
 Still, the style can nicely adapt to formal business looks, especially if paired with the right outfit.

 With the eternal variety of types of braids for men, you can always play around with different techniques and thus get an out-and-outer look.
 Apart from a classic one-plait Viking style, you can go for a more complicated and textured variation when you want to diversify your Viking hair routine.

 Long Double Braids

 Old but new.
 Even though there’s nothing complicated about styling 2 braids for men, the visual impact brought by the result looks like a brand new hairstyle.
 The best thing is, you will keep your mane safe and comfy while rocking the so much familiar yet so uncommon style at once.
 Feel the native vibes, huh?

 Another easy but staggering hairstyle inspired by Native American culture.
-A classic half up braidstyle, is enough to add some difference to common men’s hairstyles.
+A twisted braidstyle is enough to add some difference to common men’s hairstyles.

 Long French Braids

 Classic in its purest.
 If you’re one of those guys who prefer effortlessness and simplicity to commitment and smartness, then a long French braids is what you should add to your favorites.